stef/libopaque/python/README.md

 **important note**: confusingly this function is called `StoreUserRecord`, yet it does not do any storage, how you want to store the `rec` record is up to the implementor using this API.
-The name is as specified by the ietf cfrg rfc draft.
+The name is as specified by the IETF CFRG RFC draft.

-## establishing an opaque session
+## Establishing an opaque session

-After a user has registered with a server the user can initiate the AKE and thus request its credentials in the following 3(+1) step protocol:
+After a user has registered with a server, the user can initiate the AKE and thus request its credentials in the following 3(+1)-step protocol:

-### step1: user initiates a credential request
+### Step 1: The user initiates a credential request.

 ```python
 pub, sec = opaque.CreateCredentialRequest(password)